 First, make sure that the tab in the floor of the pressure bar is bent upward, as shown in the picture below, so that it will catch on the lever after the pressure bar has been installed.

 To install the pressure bar, use the alligator forceps.
-Grasp the pressure bar at the proximal end (the end toward which the open end of the tab faces) as shown in the photo above.
+Grasp the pressure bar at the forward end (the end toward which the open end of the tab faces) as shown in the photo above.
 Open the lever most of the way and position the barrel so that you can look into its open end, with a strong light above.
 The task is easiest if light is shining from above through the lever slot to illuminate the short arm of the lever so that you can see the ears.

 Insert the pressure bar into the barrel, guiding it into position so that the ears on the short arm of the lever rest on the floor of the pressure bar.
 As you slide the bar into the barrel, make sure both ears go into the channels on the bar’s two edges.
 Seat the lever as far as it goes without force; this will place the closed end of the tab right at the end of the lever.

 Grasp the lever firmly to prevent it from opening too far (which would bend the lever or the lever box), and push the pressure bar firmly enough that the tab pops past the end of the lever.
 You can now release the bar and the lever.
 Test by upending the barrel and giving it a little shake; if the pressure bar does not fall out, you have installed it correctly.
 The drawing below shows the correct arrangement of the parts.

 Adapting a Lever and Box from a Pen with a Different Diameter

 To adapt a lever and its box to a pen of a diameter different from that of the pen that supplied the replacement parts, you need the replacement parts and either the original lever or the original box.
 (One end of the box will do if it’s broken.)